 CTA - Workflow Management System API (INAF CTA-WMS API): This API interfaces with the WMS of the INAF CTA science gateway and it is implemented through web services, which exposes the whole life cycle of the workflow management through SOAP and REST APIs.

-The INAF CTA-WMS API has been extended to provide interfaces for interactive and high demanding User Interfaces (apart from the web portal access) enabling access to cloud resources.
+The INAF (OACt) CTA-WMS API has been extended to provide interfaces for interactive and high demanding User Interfaces (apart from the web portal access) enabling access to cloud resources.
 The API has been tested on the EGI FedCloud infrastructure, robot certificates are deployed on a Token Server provided by EGI and an access token is used to implement sessions among different requests.

-Within the IA2 data centre, INAF OATs members studied the Common Workflow Language (CWL), since it is a specification for describing workflows in a way that makes them portable and scalable across a variety of software and hardware environments, including workstations, cluster, cloud infrastructure, and high performance computing environments.
+Within the IA2 data centre, INAF (OATs) members studied the Common Workflow Language (CWL), since it is a specification for describing workflows in a way that makes them portable and scalable across a variety of software and hardware environments, including workstations, cluster, cloud infrastructure, and high performance computing environments.

 The conclusions on CWL for astronomical tasks are: